behan101/Elastic-Lab/README.md

 ### Skills Learned

 - Kali Linux: Constructed a virtual network using Kali Linux.
-Various commands were used to identify network connections, such as -ifconfig and -nmap.
+Various commands were used to identify network connections, such as `ifconfig` and `nmap`.
 - Virtual Machine: By using a virtual machine, I was able to create a safe environment for testing and configuring networks.
-It also allowed me to ethically and safely use port scanning tools such as -nmap.
+It also allowed me to ethically and safely use port scanning tools such as `nmap`.
 - Port Scanning.
 - Search queries by threat identifiers.
 - Alert/Rule Creation.